Healthy Kids: Parent Advisory Committee (PAC) Open House

 All are welcome.

-OHOH will co-produce the Waldoboro Talent Show—an annual event that blends individual performances with video interludes featuring older residents, an in memoriam segment, appearances by town services, and other unique Waldoboro acts.
-The result is a performative, intergenerational potluck that invites the community to feel the spirit of Waldoboro and rediscover its people in surprising and expressive ways.
+OHOH is a producing advisor for the Waldoboro Talent Show—an annual event that blends individual performances with video interludes featuring older residents, an in memoriam segment, appearances by town services, and other unique Waldoboro acts.
+The result is a performative, intergenerational expression of community that invites people to feel the spirit of Waldoboro and rediscover its people in surprising and expressive ways.

 Poster design by Willy Wong